 Bobby's pick: Jessica Chastain

-Give Jessica Chastain's character from The Help slightly taller hair and a flashier wardrobe, and you've got the Dolly aesthetic down pat.
-She's also the type of dynamic talent that could pull off two other crucial elements of Parton's persona: that instantly-recognizable East Tennessee drawl and the whole happy-go-lucky air that's as synonymous with the country legend as her catalog of classic songs.
+Jessica Chastain is the kind of dynamic talent that could pull off two crucial elements of Parton's persona: that instantly-recognizable East Tennessee drawl and the whole happy-go-lucky air that's as synonymous with the country legend as her catalog of classic songs.

 Of course, Chastain taking the lead role in this scenario depends on whether the filming schedule conflicts with another dream role for her: Opie Taylor's daughter.